 - Hot flashes, including the flushing of the face and chest.
 These may be accompanied by heart palpitations, dizziness, and headaches.

 - Abnornmal bleeding

 - Mood changes, including depression, irritability, tension (usually happens with sleep problems)

 Post menopausal women are at increased risk for:

 - Macular degeneration, a serious eye disorder and the leading cause of blindness in the Western world

 - Colon cancer

 Menopause is caused by a gradual reduction in the amount of estrogen and progesterone made by the ovaries.
 Both hormones regulate your periods and enable you to become pregnant.
 In the years leading up to menopause, the ovaries start to produce lower amounts of estrogen and progesterone.
 The timing of menopause can vary greatly from woman to woman.
-Studies indicate that women who smoke may reach menopause at a younger age than those who do not smoke.
-Some researchers think the timing of menopause may be hereditary, but so far there isn't much scientific evidence to back up that theory.
+Studies indicate that women who smoke may reach menopause 1 to 2 years earlier than those who do not smoke.
+Women who have a greater number of children tend to have a later menopause.
+In the U.S., African American and Hispanic women tend to go through menopause 2 years earlier than Caucasian women.
+Studies also suggest that the timing of menopause may be hereditary.
+By age 58, 97% of women have gone through menopause.

 Although menopause usually happens naturally, it can happen through surgical removal of the ovaries (surgical menopause).
-Menopause can also be caused by ovarian failure from cancer therapy, such as chemotherapy or radiation treatments.
+Menopause can also be caused by ovarian failure from cancer treatments, such as chemotherapy or radiation.

 Menopause is part of the natural aging process for all women, unless it is caused by surgical removal of both ovaries.
-Surgical menopause tends to cause symptoms to come on more quickly.
+Surgical menopause typically causes symptoms to come on more quickly.
 The following risk factors may also make menopausal symptoms occur faster: